hansaplasst/ESP32-Captive-Portal-framework/README.md

 - By default GPIO 4 acts as a reset button.
 - Pull to ground shortly to reboot the ESP32
 - To trigger a factory default reset.
-Pull to ground and release when the device LED flashes quickly **after 10s**.
+Pull to ground and release when the device LED flashes quickly _<u>after 10s</u>_.
 - You can also reboot or reset via the System tab in the Captive Portal web UI

 ## Device Settings